SovereignCloudStack/website/source/About/index.en.md

-From a geopolitical angle, ensuring that a growing part of the value creation of the increasingly digital value chains can remain in Europe is reducing the strategic risk the increasing the captured value.
+From a geopolitical angle, ensuring that a growing part of the value creation of the increasingly digital value chains can remain in Europe is reducing the strategic risks and is increasing the captured value.

 ## Deployment models